NZXTCorp/web-integrations-docs/pages/docs/web-integrations.md

 Additionally, Kraken Web Integrations can help users monitor their system performance more easily.
 By displaying real-time data on the Kraken's LCD screen, users can keep an eye on their CPU usage, temperature, and fan speeds without having to open up a monitoring application.

-Kraken Web Integrations foster a community of developers and users who can share their creations with each other.
-This creates a collaborative environment where users can learn from each other and create new and interesting displays for Kraken.
+Our aim with Kraken Web Integrations is to foster a community of developers and users to share their creations with each other, creating a collaborative environment where users learn from each other and create new and interesting visuals.

 ## How do I use it?